 What happens if you don’t make the minimum payment?

 If you don’t make your credit card minimum payment, then you’ll be charged a late fee, which could increase your interest rate and have a negative impact on your credit score.

 If you miss several payments, then your account may be placed in default.
 And, if you still don’t pay, then your account may be sold to a debt collection agency.

 It’s best to contact your credit card issuer before the due date if you think you might not be able to meet your next minimum payment.
 They should provide some guidance on what you can do.
 They might even be willing to work out a compromise to help you repay your balance.

 Is it a good idea to only make the minimum payment?

-Minimum payments help you avoid late fees and charges and therefore preserve your current credit score.
+It’s usually a good idea to pay more than your credit card minimum payment if you can afford it.
+Making the minimum payment will help you avoid late fees and charges and therefore preserve your current credit score.

-You can use our credit card repayment calculator to work out how much less interest you’ll pay by increasing your monthly payments.
+You can use our Credit Card Repayment Calculator to work out how much less interest you’ll pay by increasing your monthly payments.
 You can also see how much sooner you can pay off your current credit card debt as a result.